Executive Committee, Faculty and Supervisors

 Dr. Judith Friedman is the Founding Director of the Training Program of the Family and Couples Division (FACTS) of ICP.
 She continued to serve as Director for over twenty-five years, training hundreds of psychotherapists during this time.
-In addition, she has become a specialist in the treatment of trauma, supervising and teaching in the ICP Trauma Treatment Program in which she also serves as Clinical Coordinator.
+In addition, she formerly became a specialist in the treatment of trauma, supervising and teaching in the ICP Trauma Treatment Program in which she also served as Clinical Coordinator.
 Judith has an active private practice specializing in family/couples therapy and the treatment of trauma.

 Babits, Marty.
 The Power of the Middle Ground: A Couple’s Guide to Renewing your Relationship.
 Amherst, NY: Prometheus Publishing Co.
 (2009).